carolcal/42_minitalk/README.md

 In this project, you are required to create two files: a server and a client.

 - **Server**: When executed, the server will listen for incoming signals.
 Upon receiving a signal, it will decode the message and, once the entire message has been received, print it to the terminal.
 - **Client**: The client will send an encrypted message to the server using signals.
-The message will be passed as arguments, and the client will send each character the signals SIGUSR1 and SIGUSR2.
+The message will be passed as an argument to the client.

 The process of sending the message is done by converting each character to its binary form.
 For each bit: